Look Alive, Proust, You're Next

 Victoria Roberts

-Which Van Doren Was It I Enjoyed So Much?
+Which Van Doren Was It?

 Forget Living Well.
 The Best Revenge Is Revenge